dentarg/auth0-blog/_posts/2016-11-15-a-rundown-of-es6-features.markdown

 }
 ```

-In this example the last operation in the branch is the multiplication of `n` by the recursive function.
+In this example the last operation in one of the branches is the multiplication of `n` by the recursive function.
 In other words, the recursive function is not in tail position and tail call optimization cannot be performed.

 Some language implementations are smart enough to convert this last example into the former, enabling tail call optimization.
-This is not required nor expected of ECMAScript 2015 implementations, so one should not depend on that.
+This is not required nor expected of ECMAScript 2015 implementations, so one should not depend on it.

 Tail-call optimization is an interesting addition to the JavaScript toolbox.
 However, it should only be used when clarity is improved by it.